 Recognizing Proper Solder Flow

-* Solder flows completely around the joint
+* Solder flows completely around the joint with no gaps

 Cooling and Testing Your Soldered Joints